 Marble and Granite Coating

-Advantages: even heating, durability, and scratch resistance.
+Advantages: even heating, improved durability, and better scratch resistance.

 Ceramic Coating

-Disadvantages: vulnerability to damage from sharp objects.
+Disadvantages: vulnerable to damage from sharp objects and less durable than some polymers.

 Titanium and Composite Materials

-Disadvantages: higher cost of cookware.
+Disadvantages: higher cost.

 Cast Iron

-Disadvantages: increased weight and need for maintenance.
+Disadvantages: heavier weight and the need for maintenance.

 What to Pay Attention To